How Kashmir’s Residents Are Leading the Fight Against Plastic Pollution in Water Bodies

 For instance, volunteers and environmentalists have contributed to making a wetland in South Kashmir’s Pampore town “solid waste-free”.

-Environment lawyer and activist Nadeem Qadri, who hails from Pampore, told The Wire that he, along with his team, contributed to making the Chatlam reserve solid waste-free.
+Environment lawyer and activist Nadeem Qadri, who hails from Pampore, told The Wire that he and his team contributed to making the Chatlam reserve solid waste-free.

-There are several other wetlands in Pampore such as Fashkoori, Manibugh and Krenchoo.
-These wetlands support tens of thousands of birds, making the region a major attraction for tourists and birdwatchers.
+Several other wetlands are in Pampore, such as Fashkoori, Manibugh, and Krenchoo.
+These wetlands support thousands of birds, making the region a significant attraction for tourists and birdwatchers.

 When asked how he did it, Qadri said that he, with the help of his team of local volunteers, educated the people of Chatlam about the harmful effects of plastic pollution in water bodies.
 They also educated the locals about the benefits of waste segregation and disposal.